 Sorting Your Wedding Stationery

 The stationery suite you choose will be the first glimpse of your big day for your guests.
-Your designs will set the tone for the day to come and get them excited, so even your save the dates should tie in to your chosen wedding theme (these are some unique options that will wow).
-Whether you DIY it or turn to a fantastic stationer, this is what you need to know.
+Your designs will set the tone for the day to come and get them excited, so even your save the dates should tie into your chosen wedding theme.
+Whether you DIY it or turn to a fantastic stationery, here is everything you need to know.

-While we definitely recommend that your stationery suits your wedding style, it needs to have substance too!
-Specifically, you need to ensure that the following are covered in your invitations and RSVPs:
+Choose stationery to suit your wedding style.
+It needs to have substance to ensure that the following are covered in your invitations and RSVPs: